octaviommr/mynotes/README.md

 # MyNotes

-A simple note board application showcasing the MERN stack and the following features:
+A very simple note board application, written for demonstration purposes.
+It showcases the MERN stack and the following features:

+- TypeScript frontend for type-safe code
-- State management using Redux Toolkit (with Redux Thunk)
+- State management using Redux Toolkit (with Redux Thunk middleware and Reselect memoized selectors)
-- Tailwind CSS styling
+- Tailwind CSS styling (with Headless UI and Heroicons)
 - Form building and validation using React Hook Form
-- Contextual application top bar
+- Contextual application header
-- Custom database model validation
+- Data modeling and validation with Mongoose
-- Authentication and authorization using JWT
+- Authentication and authorization using JWTs
 - Global error handling (frontend and backend)